seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **PISANIO**
 My lord,
-Now fear is from me, I’ll speak troth.
+Now fear is from me, I'll speak troth.
 Lord Cloten,
-Upon my lady’s missing, came to me
+Upon my lady's missing, came to me
-With his sword drawn; foam’d at the mouth, and swore,
+With his sword drawn; foam'd at the mouth, and swore,
-If I discover’d not which way she was gone,
+If I discover'd not which way she was gone,
 It was my instant death.
 By accident,
-had a feigned letter of my master’s
+had a feigned letter of my master's
 Then in my pocket; which directed him
 To seek her on the mountains near to Milford;
-Where, in a frenzy, in my master’s garments,
+Where, in a frenzy, in my master's garments,
 Which he enforced from me, away he posts
 With unchaste purpose and with oath to violate
-My lady’s honour: what became of him
+My lady's honour: what became of him
 I further know not.

 **GUIDERIUS**